microsoft/otoscope-img.data-bias-eval-and-active-labeling/README.md

-# Towards Reliable AI: Bias Identification, Prevention and Quality Improvement in Otoscopic Images
+# Towards reliable use of artificial intelligence to classify otitis media using otoscopic images: Addressing bias and improving data quality

 # Introduction
 This README describes how to reproduce results for the paper "Towards reliable use of artificial intelligence to classify otitis media using otoscopic images: Addressing bias and improving data quality".